 The installation of the windows will provide a more complete visual aesthetic of the structure.
 Had there not been a previously existing structure at the time of construction these windows would have been installed when new.

-The case was represented by Brad Jones of River & Pine, and Kathryn Sterner 620 Belvedere Street, Carlisle PA (aka “the Applicant”).
+The case was represented by Brad Jones with River & Pine, LLC (the property owner), 320 Market Street, Suite 273, Harrisburg, PA 17101; and Kathryn Sterner with ByDesign Consultants, Inc. (the project architect), 1950 Market Street, Camp Hill, PA 17011 (aka “the Applicants”).

+Mr. Knee asked the Applicants whether they had anything to add to the case report; the Applicant noted that a new door would be added from Barbara Street into a new electrical room.

 Mr. Knee asked for comments from the board.
-Mr. Chamberlin asked whether if the new windows will match the original or existing windows.
-Sterner stated that the existing windows were installed in the 1980’s and are still manufactured and will be an in-kind match for the new windows.
+Mr. Chamberlin asked whether the new windows would match the original or existing windows.
+The Applicants stated that the existing windows were installed in the 1980’s, are still manufactured, and will be used as an in-kind match for the new windows.

-Mrs. Gribble asked for the location of the new access door.
-Applicant noted that they will be installing the door on the northern elevation for mechanical access.
-Ms. Rucker asked if the door will be a steel door.
-Applicant noted that the door will be a hollow steel door with no windows.
+Mrs. Gribble asked for the location of the new access door; the Applicants noted that they will be installing the door on the northern elevation for mechanical access.
+Ms. Rucker asked if they would be using a steel door; the Applicants noted that they would use a hollow steel door with no windows.

-Mrs. Gribble asked whether the Applicant had any plans for the existing cement silhouette from the previous structure.
-Applicant stated that they do not have any plans to remove it.
+Mrs. Gribble asked whether the Applicants had any plans for the parged area remaining from a previously-demolished structure.
+The Applicants stated that they did not have any plans to remove it, but had considered installing a mural there.

-Mr. Knee opened the discussion for public comment.
-There were no comments.
-He also asked the Board whether they felt the need to have any conditions for approval.
+Mr. Knee asked whether anyone from public had comments on the project; there were no comments.
+He also asked the Board whether they felt the need to have any conditions for approval; the Board members did not feel that conditions were necessary.

-Chamberlin moved, Mrs. Montgomery seconded the motion to Approve.
+Mr. Chamberlin moved, and Mrs. Montgomery seconded the motion, to Approve.
 The motion was adopted by a unanimous vote (7-0).

 3. 107 & 109 Locust Street, filed by Chris Bowser with Bowser Properties LLC, to install a shed dormer on the rear roof of 107 and 109 Locust Street to permit use of the third floors of both buildings.